Building a predictive maintenance programme starts with implementing sensors and IoT, but the final goal is the value.

 But Noah highlights that it’s also crucial to adopt a prescriptive mindset in data science.
 And it doesn’t refer to a predictive model that is going to tell you when to do your maintenance.
 It’s certain actions that operations need to take when a certain function reaches a threshold advised by the system.

 Another success factor is a collaboration between data scientists, business and data engineers.
 “If you want to get the most out of data scientists, don’t let them do data engineer work”, advises Noah.
 The line between data scientists and data engineers is sometimes blurred, but if they’re busy with data engineering they won’t be able to do what they’re hired to do.

 DevOps people should also be included when you reach the deployment model.
 When you pass the PoV and get an empirical value, the job of IT in deployment might take months.
 DevOps can take over with the deployment process and run iterations together with business, while data scientists can move on with servicing and continue providing value.

 Noah provides “thick” data and failure data as additional success factors.
-Thick data refers to few data points that are rich in context which eventually becomes big data as it’s developed.
+Thick data refers to few data points that are rich in a context which eventually becomes big data as it’s developed.
 For that purpose, data scientists should work closely with subject matter experts to get the most out of the data, even if it’s only few data points.
 As Noah states, he doesn’t believe in the statement “there’s not enough data”.
 They used the thick data principle in their Maintenance Visibility project regarding breakdown identification in equipment.